October 11, 2016

-Uber and Lyft could have paid for the background checks several times over, if they wanted to.
-If they had the funds to mount this campaign, then they had the funds to work with local government regulations.
+Uber and Lyft could have paid for the background checks several times over, if they’d wanted to.
+If they had the funds to mount this campaign, then they very likely had the funds to work with local government regulations.

-This was never about fingerprint background checks.
+This was not about fingerprint background checks.
 It wasn’t about blocking lanes or drunk driving deaths or any of the noise that’s come out of this campaign.
-What this was about was which path has more legitimacy: public government or private companies.
+What this was about was which path has more legitimacy: municipal government or private companies.

-Transportation dictates the fabric and structure of a city in ways that few other things do.
-How people get from one place to another dictates what sort of home you live in, what sort of job you work, what sort of childcare you can get, and so on and so on.
+Transportation dictates the fabric and structure of a city in ways that few other utilities do.
+How people get from one place to another dictates what sort of home you live in, what sort of job you work, what sort of childcare you can get, and more.

-Think of it like a living organism, wherein resources have to be transported from one facet to another.
-Some creatures have open circulatory systems, in which the organs are bathed in blood; others have closed circulatory systems, wherein the blood is contained at all times within vessels.
+Think of it like a living organism, where resources have to be transported from one facet to another.
+Some creatures have open circulatory systems, where the organs are bathed in blood; others have closed circulatory systems, where the blood is contained at all times within vessels.
 Both systems do the same thing – they get nutrients from point A to point B – but the way that they do it dictates a lot about how the creature itself works, and what it can do.

-We didn’t have those in the south and in the west.
+We didn’t have those constraints in the south and in the west.
 So we went with cars.

 But cars have had a lot of side effects.

 Freeways and highways are not dense.
 They require a lot of lanes and a lot of room.
-This means you have to get rid of a big chunk of your city to accommodate them.
-Check out these overhead photos of downtown cities from the 1950s to now to see how highways have excised huge pieces of urban fabric.
+This means you have to get rid of a big chunk of your city to accommodate them, as you can see in these overhead photos that compare urban downtowns in the 1950s to now.

-Cars also make us fat and lazy.
+Cars also lead to higher rates of obesity and other health issues.
 We don’t want to walk to the store or to school anymore, but walking is what we’ve evolved to do as a species.
-That’s bad.

-Another problem is that cars allow you to self-sort.
+Another side-effect is that cars allow you to self-sort.
 Don’t like your neighbors?
-You can live in one part of the city and drive in to work.
-As this excellent Collectors Weekly, piece explores, in the 1950s workplaces began to resemble utopic campuses, removed from urban realities, with severe consequences:
+Then you can move, and live in one part of the city and drive in to work.
+As this excellent Collectors Weekly piece explores, as car culture became more mainstream in the 1950’s, corporate campuses began to resemble removed, utopic paradises – with severe consequences: